Richter–Veresov Attack

 History and Notable Players

-The earliest known analysis of this opening dates back to 1902.
-The opening is named after Kurt Richter Gavriil Veresov.
+The earliest known analysis dates to 1902.
+The name traces to Kurt Richter Gavriil Veresov.
 It arises from the Veresov Attack.
-Among the most prolific practitioners on the White side are Zvonimir Mestrovic (71 games), Guenther Koksch (56 games), Robert Graham Wade (54 games).
-On the Black side, notable exponents include Wolfgang Uhlmann (8 games), David Bronstein (8 games), Ticia Gara (6 games).
+Among the most prolific White practitioners are Zvonimir Mestrovic (71 games), Guenther Koksch (56 games), Robert Graham Wade (54 games).
+Black-side regulars include Wolfgang Uhlmann (8 games), David Bronstein (8 games), Ticia Gara (6 games).

 Practice on Chessiverse